Keloo/dreamcraft.io/_posts/2019-10-15-previews-multiple-devices.md

 |                          | iPad mini (5th generation)                   |                                                  |||
 |                          |iPad Air (3rd generation)                      |                                                   |||

 But again, we need to change the argument to view our ExampleView on different devices.
 Luckily there is a better way.
 We can embed this view in a group.
 Then add two instances of the ExampleView to it, this time calling preview device with iPhone X and iPhone Xʀ.
-And almost immediately, we will see in the canvas a preview for our ExampleView running on three devices.
+We will see in the canvas a preview for our ExampleView running on three devices.

 ```swift
 struct Example_Previews: PreviewProvider {